LukeGrahamLandry/eternal-structures/README.md

 - Spike sounds
 - Iron -> bloody & copper -> oxidised
 - Bloody deal poison & icy give slowness
-- Deals damage when in the block but not visually touching the spikes
+- Fix it dealing damage when in the block but not visually touching the spikes

 **Loot Blocks**